daattali/beautiful-jekyll/_posts/2022-02-13-what-s-new-in-vembu-bdr-suite-v5.1.md

 #### BDRSuite v5.1 update

-Updating your Vembu BDRSuite server is very easy.
+Updating your BDRSuite server is very easy.
 However, it is recommended to review the [Software Update Guide](https://www.vembu.com/pdf/release-notes/vembu-bdr-automatic-software-update.pdf) to make sure your scenario is covered and the [Upgrade Checklist](https://www.vembu.com/pdf/release-notes/vembu-bdr-suite-v5-0-ga-pre-and-post-checklist.pdf) before upgrading to BDRSuite v5.1.

 #### Wrap up